What To Expect from a Business Broker

 2. Real Estate License

-Many states in the US require a Business Broker or Sales Agent to hold a real estate license in order to represent an owner of property in a sale and be paid for providing that service.
+Many states in the US require a Business Broker to hold a real estate license in order to represent an owner of property in a sale and be paid for providing that service.
 In California, a license is issued by the California Department of Real Estate for two types of persons: Brokers and Sales Agents.
 A Broker can either work for themselves or choose to hire Sales Agents that work under them.

 If you are considering hiring a Broker or Sales Agent, make sure the license they hold is current.
 For California, this can be checked at the Department of Real Estate website at California Dept of Real Estate website.
 Click “Real Estate License Lookup” and you can then search by the first and/or the last name of the Business Broker or Sales Agent to see if they hold a license.